Blosc/python-blosc2/ANNOUNCE.rst

-Announcing Python-Blosc2 2.2.8
+Announcing Python-Blosc2 2.2.9
 ==============================

-This is a maintenance release, where we are providing binary wheels for Python 3.12 (yay!).
-We have also upgraded to latest C-Blosc2 2.10.4.
+This is a maintenance release, where we are introducing support for Python 3.8 and adding support for specifying (plugable) tuner parameters in cparams.
+There have been some minor fixes too.

 For more info, you can have a look at the release notes in: